tre508/auto-stack/docs/triage/services/vercel/nextjs_ai_chatbot_customization.md

 *   **Backend Handler:** When such a command is detected, the frontend sends it to a dedicated API route in the Next.js app.
 *   **API Route Logic:** This API route then:
     1. Parses the command and parameters.
-    2. Interacts with the appropriate `automation-stack` service (e.g., calls `controller_mcp` for Freqtrade actions, calls `n8n_mcp` for complex workflows, or directly accesses a data source).
+    2. Interacts with the appropriate `automation-stack` service (e.g., calls `controller_auto` for Freqtrade actions, calls `n8n_auto` for complex workflows, or directly accesses a data source).
     3. Returns the result to the frontend, which then displays it or feeds it back into the LLM conversation context.

 *   **LLM-Driven Tool Use (Advanced):** If the chosen LLM supports function calling/tool use (like some OpenAI models), you can define available tools (matching stack capabilities) in the LLM API call.
 The LLM might then respond with a request to call one of your defined tools.
 Your Next.js backend would then execute this tool (by calling the relevant stack service) and send the result back to the LLM to continue the conversation.